DeMarre Carroll: Health issues

 When Carroll came to Missouri, he complained of itchy legs, and was convinced that he was suffering from an allergy.
 After he was examined by several specialists, they came up with a considerably more serious diagnosis—liver disease.
 It was ultimately determined that Carroll would possibly need a liver transplant, but not for at least 20 years after his diagnosis and most likely after the end of any potential professional basketball career.
 His illness was revealed several weeks before the 2009 NBA draft.
 At 1:30 a.m. on July 5, 2007, Carroll was shot in the ankle during a domestic dispute at a nightclub in Columbia, Missouri.

-NBA career
+Professional career

 Memphis Grizzlies (2009–2011)

 Carroll was drafted in the first round, 27th overall, by the Memphis Grizzlies.
 He played primarily off the bench during his tenure with the Memphis Grizzlies.
 On December 14, 2010, he was assigned to the Dakota Wizards of the NBA D-League.
 He was recalled on January 5, 2011.